 In late 1922 or early 1923, six years before Ramdas and my mentor met in the temple in Madura, Ramdas showed up at the then newly constructed Ramana ashram --- which at the time, if you recall from the photo in the main text above, was not much more than a crude thatched-stick mudhut.
 Ramana himself had only just come down to the ashram from his 23 year self-imposed life style sequestered in the caves of Arunachala.
 In the Introduction to the book, Essential Swami Ramdas, by Ramdas himself, it is written that during the meeting between the two, Ramdas only spent about five minutes infront of the Maharshi.

 Immediately following the meeting Ramdas climbed up to a cave on the side of Arunachala and stayed in basic seclusion 20 days where it is said his complete transformation occurred.
-For more see Footnote [4] of the Ramdas page linked above.
+For more see Footnote [4] of the Ramdas page linked above as well as Footnote [7] on this page.

 It is not always the time in such things, but the intent.